 Laura joined the governing body in October 2015, having previously been a governor at William Cobbett Junior School in Farnham and prior to that at Grayshott Primary School.

 In her professional life Laura has worked in marketing for over 20 years, specialising in brand strategy and market research.
 She started her career working on the consultancy side, advising blue chip clients such as Ford and Coca Cola before spending 10 years working in various marketing and research roles at Nokia.
 She currently works for The Stroke Association as their Head of Insight.
 Laura enjoys using her professional skills, particularly in the areas of data analysis and strategy to help the Governors and staff drive the school forwards.
 Laura has a particular interest in modern languages, having graduated with a degree in German and Russian.
 Laura knows the local area well, having lived locally on and off for many years, and being an ex-pupil of George Abbot School.
-She currently lives in West Clandon and her twin boys recently moved from Clandon School to Send Primary where they are in Year 2.
+She currently lives in West Clandon and her twin boys, who started their education at Clandon school and are now in year 3 at Send.